 Scoff & Banter Tea Rooms

-If you’re looking for a tea with a difference, head to the elegant Scoff & Banter Tea Rooms, which serves unusual brews such as Rooibos Tiramisu and Lavender Dream supplied by tea specialist Newby Teas.
-At this Oxford Street venue, you can match your tea with a full afternoon tea, which you can compose yourself from numerous sweet and savoury options.
-Book now
+Try high tea at the elegant Scoff & Banter Tea Rooms, where they serve unusual brews such as Rooibos Tiramisu and Lavender Dream supplied by tea specialist Newby Teas.
+Located in Oxford Street, the team invites you to match your tea with scones or a full afternoon tea, which you can compose yourself from numerous sweet and savoury options.
+Book now.

 Diamond Jubilee Tea Salon at Fortnum & Mason